Learning Outcomes

 - Non-leading questions are open-ended and elicit the witness's own account, primarily used in examination-in-chief and re-examination.

-- Leading questions suggest the answer and are primarily used in cross-examination to challenge evidence or control the narrative.
+- Leading questions suggest the answer and are primarily used in cross-examination to challenge evidence, control the narrative, and put your case.

-- Examination-in-chief generally prohibits leading questions on contentious issues, with exceptions for introductory/undisputed matters or hostile witnesses.
+- Examination-in-chief generally prohibits leading questions on contentious issues.
+Limited exceptions exist for introductory matters, undisputed facts, signposting, and with court permission for hostile witnesses.

-- Re-examination is limited to clarifying matters from cross-examination and generally prohibits leading questions.
+- Re-examination is strictly limited to matters arising from cross-examination and generally prohibits leading questions; it is for clarifying or correcting ambiguities.

 Key Terms and Concepts